 Ventricular fibrillation (VF) is a condition in which your heart beats in an abnormal rhythm.
-While your heart typically beats in a regular, steady pattern, VF causes your heart to beat quickly and out of rhythm.
+Your heart should beat in a regular, steady pattern.
+VF causes your heart to beat quickly and out of rhythm.

 This is an emergency condition that may be brought on by a heart attack.

-When VF occurs, the two ventricles (chambers) in the lower portion of your heart are not able to pump hard enough to move blood through your body.
+When VF occurs, the two chambers in the lower portion of your heart aren’t able to pump hard enough to move blood through your body.
+These lower chambers are called ventricles.
 This makes your blood pressure drop quickly and keeps blood from traveling through your body.
-As a result, blood cannot get to your vital organs.
+As a result, blood can’t get to your vital organs.

-While fainting or losing consciousness is the most common symptom of VF, early symptoms include:
+Fainting or losing consciousness are the most common symptoms of VF, earlier symptoms include: